TheCandidStartup/TheCandidStartup.github.io/_drafts/json-relational-database-grid-view.md

 Those of you that have been following along with this series, will realize that we've ended up with exactly the same indexing strategy as the [aggresively denormalized]({{ de_url | append: "#combined-issue-and-attribute-value-table" }}) combined table we started with.
 If we want to be able to sort on any of our 400 possible custom fields, we will need 400 indexes.
 To keep index management under control we will have to use partial indexes and only index issues which have that custom field defined.
 Which in turn means we're back to paginating over two separate queries when sorting by custom field.

 What have we gained?
 We got to play with the cool JSON feature in Postgres.
 We replaced the 400 mostly NULL columns we previously used to store custom fields with a single JSONB column.
-We're using less storage space than the combined table for issues with 2 or less custom fields.
+We're using less storage space than the combined table for issues with two or fewer custom fields.

 On the downside
 * Any change to a custom field requires a read/modify/write of the containing JSON document
-* We will end up using a lot more storage space for issues with 3 or more custom fields
+* We will end up using a lot more storage space for issues with threee or more custom fields
-* Our 400 indexes are more expensive to maintain
+* Our four hundred indexes are more expensive to maintain
 * The indexes are larger, unless you're prepared for more complexity and write time cost by converting data types before indexing
 * We have to deal with the added complexity of type conversion in our queries
 * JSON is still a relatively new feature in the relational database world.
 We will have operational difficulties with tooling that doesn't support JSONB columns.
 The data warehouse team will still hate us.